cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Most importantly, start with materials or processes that are directly related to the tricky parts of the protocol or areas that often need optimisation.
 Cover these entities first and then work out from there.
+Note: some of the 'tricky' parts of the protocol many not be explicitly stated in the standard steps.

 It helps to ask what _must we do_ for the protocol to work (proabably all the steps) but start with the critical or tricky ones.
 Ask "What happens if I delete this step?" and reason from there.